Exploring World Cultures: How Traditions Shape Identity and Daily Life

-Understanding the Meaning of Culture and Tradition
+Understanding Culture and Tradition

-Traditions often mark important life events such as birth, marriage, and death.
-They also celebrate seasonal changes, religious beliefs, and historical milestones.
+Traditions often mark major life events such as birth, marriage, and death, and celebrate seasonal changes, religious beliefs, and historical milestones.
+By preserving traditions, communities maintain their identity and pass valuable knowledge to future generations.

 Family Traditions and Social Values